 Since NYU Silver’s founding, more than 20,000 alumni have elevated lives around the world, addressing the concerns of those who are most vulnerable.
 Many of our alumni also remain actively engaged with the School, nurturing current students as field instructors, adjunct faculty, presenters at career and professional development programs, mentors in the job search, and more.

 Giving the Priceless Gift of Time

-“The beauty of NYU is that you’re still connected even after you graduate,” explained Erica Sandoval, LMSW, MSW ’11, the Founder of Sandoval CoLab, creator and editor of Latinx in Social Work, and President of the National Association of Social Workers, NYC Chapter.
+“The beauty of NYU is that you’re still connected even after you graduate,” explained Erica Sandoval, LMSW, MSW ’11, the Founder of Sandoval CoLab, creator and editor of Latinx in Social Work, and past President of the National Association of Social Workers, NYC Chapter.
 She has been a Field Instructor for our students, a guest speaker in Dr. Linda Lausell Bryant’s community organizing class, and has worked with our offices of Diversity, Equity, Career & Professional Development, Inclusive Engagement and Student Life, and Global and Lifelong Learning to developing programs that support Latinx and other students and practitioners of color.
 Said Erica, “I love giving back with time, which is so priceless.”